 What is a park fire ban

-NPWS may declare a park fire ban or even close particular reserves where the potential risk to visitors from fire is high.
-This includes reserves with limited access (eg only one road in and out), a high or very high overall fuel hazard, or reserves where all visitor access sites are upslope from vegetated areas.
+NPWS may declare a park fire ban or even close parks and reserves where the potential risk to visitors from fire is high.

 During park fire ban periods, all campfire and solid fuel (wood, heat beads, charcoal, briquettes, hexamine) barbecues and stoves are prohibited.